Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 3. In the Register an application form provide a name for the app, select Accounts in this organizational directory only, and choose Register.
 A redirect URI is not needed for the purpose of this deployment.
 ![image.png](/.attachments/image-e90fad09-c63f-4942-99d3-6bccc5fcf653.png)

 4. Select Overview in the navigation panel, record the Display name, Application ID, and Directory ID values of the app registration.
-You will provide these later in the code sample.
+You will need these in the later steps.

 5. In the navigation panel, select Certificates & secrets